School of Nursing & Health Innovations Committees

 2. Ensure the DNP program of study reflects current, relevant professional nursing standards and guidelines:

-• Crosswalk the new AACN Essentials
+• Crosswalk the new AACN Essentials to course outcomes in the current DNP program of study

 • Ensure compliance with the revised NTF Criteria

-• Crosswalk the revised NONPF NP Core Competencies
+• Crosswalk the revised NONPF NP Core Competencies to the current DNP program of study

 3. Evaluate DNP program assessment practices and policies:

-• Finalize and implement NP procedure map
+• Finalize and implement clinical management map (NP procedures, simulations, OSCEs, “progress indicators”)

 • Convert topical outlines to clinical exemplars